cosmealvess/Clima/README.md

 ## EN

 ### Project being developed through the knowledge acquired in the IOS Swift course - The Complete IOS App Development Bootcamp - Udemy (Dr. Angela Yu)

+### Application being developed using the model-view-controller (MVC) design pattern

  ### Features applied in this app: